torvalds/linux/Documentation/networking/can.rst

 Periodic transmission configurations may use up to two interval timers.
-In this case the BCM sends a number of messages ('count') at an interval 'ival1', then continuing to send at another given interval 'ival2'.
+In this case the BCM sends a number of messages ('count') at an interval 'ival1', then continuing to send at ayesther given interval 'ival2'.
 When only one timer is needed 'count' is set to zero and only 'ival2' is used.
 When SET_TIMER and START_TIMER flag were set the timers are activated.
 The timer values can be altered at runtime when only SET_TIMER is set.